 The Hario Skerton is slightly faster than the other manual grinder we tested, the JavaPresse Coffee Company Manual, but is not as durable.
 This makes it ideal if you're looking for a super low profile grinder that won't disturb your coworkers or housemates.
 If you're looking for something portable, however, we think the small sacrifice in speed is worth the extra durability of the JavaPresse.

-Listing for $40, the Hario Skerton is a bit more expensive than the JavaPresse, which lists for $24.
+The Hario Skerton is a bit more expensive than the JavaPresse.
 If you're just looking for something quiet to use at the office or in a crowded house, we still feel this is a good value, given that it is slightly faster than the JavaPresses.
 If you're worried about portability and durability, then the JavaPresses is a much better value.

 The Hario Skerton is a great manual grinder that is slightly faster than its main competitor, the JavaPresse, but isn't quite as durable.
 If you want a manual grinder for the home or office, get the Hario Skerton, if you want one for camping and/or travel, get the JavaPresse.